MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

 duration: 3 months
 introheading: Creating a plan to decrease mobile bounce rate
 introbody: >-
+  ### O﻿verview:

   Stay Online is a manufacturer and distributor of a wide selection of power cords and cables for the data center, power infrastructure and industrial markets.

   **Problem:** <br/> Many users did not make or complete purchases.
 These users included a very high percentage of users from mobile devices.